 On September 4, ground is broken for the new 19,000 square foot home for Harford County’s homeless and abandoned animals.
 Rebel’s Dog Park closed.

 On February 5, HSHC celebrated its 70th anniversary.
 On March 28, the doors to our new state of the art shelter facility opened to the public.
 The old facility was razed and a large, lighted parking lot was installed.
 On October 22, a Grand Reopening and Ribbon Cutting ceremony was held for the new shelter, attended by local dignitaries, supporters, media, and community leaders.

 In January, it was announced that in 2016, HSHC had it’s highest lifesaving rate ever, with a 90.6% live release rate.

 History is made again when the shelter announces a 91.55% live release rate for 2017.
-In addition, the shelter learns that it wins the prestigious Harford Award from the Harford County Chamber of Commerce for Best Nonprofit, for the first time in the history of the organization, as well as Best Charity/Nonprofit for the 5th year in a row by the readers of Harford Magazine, and Favorite Local 501c3 for the second straight year by Harford Living.
+In addition, the shelter learns that it wins the prestigious Harford Award from the Harford County Chamber of Commerce for Best Nonprofit, for the first time in the history of the organization, as well as Best Charity/Nonprofit for the 6th year in a row by the readers of Harford Magazine, and Favorite Local 501c3 for the third straight year by lifestyle website Harford County Living.